josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪬_Radicalisation_Extremism/🪬_violence_against_jews_yom_kippur_fixation.md

 # 🪬 Violence Against Jews and the Yom Kippur Fixation
 **First created:** 2025-10-02 | **Last updated:** 2025-10-02
-*The long and unglamorous history of extremist violence on Jewish communities, and why Yom Kippur is chosen as a stage for desecration.*
+*The long and unglamorous history of extremist violence on Jewish communities, and why Yom Kippur is chosen as a stage for desecration*

 ---

-## ⚠️ Recognition
+## 🏮 Recognition

 On Yom Kippur 2025, two worshippers were murdered outside a synagogue in Manchester.
 A third person died when police opened fire.